Saturday, May 28, 2016

 In addition to not noticing whenever I lost some control over my emotions, I can also recall paying far too much attention to the cards and not enough to all the other information available.
 Even though I'm competing with the other players at the table, I'm seeing now that the greatest challenge in poker (and probably most other competitive games/sports) is overcoming the natural tendency for one's individual discipline to come apart.

-: 5 (no change)
+Physical fitness: 5 (no change)

 Even though I've lost 15 pounds since my last update, I can't really take much credit since I've only been to the gym once or twice during that timeframe.
 I mean, I've been a little more conscious of what I've been eating, but short of some type of tapeworm, I really don't have much of an explanation.
 On the bright side, I'll probably be spending a lot more time out at the beach now that summer is here, which should help a bit with my focus/endurance at the poker table.